rodrigotamura/go-stack-2019/module03/react_native_project/README.md

 (If you want to use createStackNavigator, you will need install separated `$ yarn add react-navigation-stack` and import it).

 You need now to import `routes.js` into [/src/index.js](./src/index.js) and add some extra configurations there.

+# Configuring Statusbar

+Statusbar is that place where is placed clock, battery status, and so on.
+We can set some styles there.

+We can import `StatusBar` from `react-native` lib.
+You can see the implementation in [/src/index.js](./src/index.js).

+Note: `StatusBar` is a React NAtive component.